 Yuli Xietian Temple Introduction

-Yuli Xietan Temple is the first temple established in Hualien County.
+Yuli Xietian Temple is the first established temple in Hualien County.
 Built in the first year of the Guangxu era (1875), it has a history of over 130 years.
-After sustaining significant damage from an earthquake in the 40th year of the Republic of China, it was reconstructed to its current appearance.
-During the Qing Dynasty, General Wu Guangliang of the Flying Tiger Army led his troops through the Batongguan Ancient Road and encountered a plague upon arriving at Pushi Pavilion (an ancient place name of Yuli).
-To pacify the troops, he specifically established Xietan Temple and personally inscribed the plaque "Protection of the Rear Mountain," which has now become a treasured relic of the temple.
-Yuli Xietan Temple has also become the center of faith for the townsfolk.
-The temple primarily worships Guansheng Dijun, the deity that Wu Guangliang prayed to for blessings.
-The two most important annual celebrations are the birthday of Guansheng Dijun on the 24th of June and the Zhongyuan Festival on the 15th of July.
-At Xietan Temple, you can experience a traditional worship center, which is also the core of daily life in Yuli Township.
-Due to later development in the eastern region, the history of Chinese folk beliefs is relatively short, making the opportunity to see a century-old temple quite rare.
-If given the chance, one must visit to experience the unique charm of temples in the eastern region.
+In 1951, it suffered significant damage due to an earthquake and was rebuilt to its current appearance.
+During the Qing Dynasty, General Wu Guangliang led Qing soldiers through the Batongguan Ancient Trail, and upon reaching Pushi Pavilion (an ancient name for Yuli), a plague broke out.
+To boost the morale of his troops, he specially constructed Xietian Temple and personally wrote the plaque "Houshan Protect," which has become a treasured relic of the temple.
+Yuli Xietian Temple has also become the center of faith for the townspeople.
+The temple primarily worships Emperor Guan, the deity Wu Guangliang prayed to for blessings at that time.
+The two most important annual celebrations are the June 24th celebration of Emperor Guan’s birthday and the July 15th Zhongyuan Festival.
+Visiting Xietian Temple allows one to see a traditional worship center, which is also the core of daily life in Yuli Township.
+As the eastern region was developed later, the history of Han religious centers is relatively short, making it rare to see century-old temples; a visit here offers a chance to experience the unique charm of eastern temples.